-I don’t often write posts that highlight a specific platform vendor, but I think it is worth noting a couple of changes that Thinkific has made to its platform recently.
+I don’t often write posts that highlight a specific platform vendor, but I think it is worth noting a couple of updates that Thinkific has made to its platform recently.

 One addresses an issue I get asked about all the time by readers.
 Another supports what I think is probably the biggest revenue opportunity for many course sellers.

-Both changes speak to where I think platforms – and businesses – are headed in the edupreneur market.
+Both of these Thinkific updates speak to where I think platforms – and businesses – are headed in the edupreneur market.

 Selling to organizations had been one of the biggest wins for my clients in recent years.
 There’s a lot to be said for selling a whole bunch of seats at once (i.e., for all or a major chunk of a company’s employees), rather than one by one.
 And, I think that being able to run focused cohorts of learners is a great way to add value – and, of course, raise prices.

-Second, just this week Thinkific introduced a new Site Builder feature.
+Second, Thinkific introduced a new Site Builder feature.
 Basically, this amount to much stronger tools for using Thinkific to create your main Web site.

 A lot of people write to me looking for this kind of solution.
 I used to recommend Rainmaker, but that’s now only accessible with a service contract that is beyond what most course seller need.
 Kajabi is what I now recommend, but it’s course capabilities really aren’t anywhere near as strong as Thinkific’s.
 Finally, WordPress is a great option, but you have to know what you or doing (or have a staffer or contractor who does.)